Macrolol/TakeoutUtils/README.md

-# LLM
+# Takeout Utils

-I plan to have more here soon, but currently all that I have done is the:
+I plan to have more here eventually.

 # Google Search Activity Utility